HomeDing/homeding.github.io/elements/dht.md

 More documentation can be found at:
 <https://desire.giesecke.tk/index.php/2018/01/30/esp32-dht11/>

-The chip is designed to run on 3.3 - 6.0 volts with a typical voltage of 5 volts.
-It has been observed that when operating on 3.3 volts the chip sometimes gets out of order and needs a reset by disconnecting and reconnecting the sensor from the VCC.
-Before reading data 1 second wait-time is required.
+There is the plan to optimize memory consumption by coding the DHTxx protocol directly so all additional code in the library is removed from the firmware.

-As the sensor has a builtin sensor period of 2 seconds it doesn't make sense to read the values from the sensor more frequently.
+As the sensor has a builtin sensor period of 0.5 to 2 seconds depending on the model it doesn't make sense to read the values from the sensor more frequently.

 ## more